• Skip to main content

 How butter and powdered sugar look after mixed for three minutes.

-Light in color and creamy looking after 2 to 3 minutes of mixing.
+Light and creamy looking after 2 to 3 minutes of mixing.

 Cookie dough after egg is added.